jeandredalexandre/welcome/README.md

 I'd like to share some projects made by myself with development purposes

-Background in: Javascrit, PHP, Python, HTML5, CSS/SCSS
+Background in Javascript, PHP, HTML5, CSS/SCSS, Angular, Python, iOS and Android Developemento, Linux Servers and AWS Environment

 Experienced with business operations and compliance with banks, state governments, taxes and payments in Brazil (Pix included)